hugecadd/PiViewer/README.md

 ### Publication (placeholder)
 - For detailed information, please refer to the paper:
-PiViewer: an open-source tool for automated detection and display of pi-pi interactions (submitting)
+PiViewer: an open-source tool for automated detection and display of pi-pi interactions (https://doi.org/10.1111/cbdd.13340)
 - Please cite the paper if you find this tool useful.